Resigned After a Month: Can I Avoid the Full Notice Period with a Buy-Out?

 priyabal1

-Hi, I have recently joined a company a month back (in that 1 month I took leave for a week).
+I have recently joined a company a month ago (during that month, I took a week of leave).
 I have now resigned from the company due to family commitments.
-Do I need to serve a notice period for 3 months?
-I am ready to pay the buy-out amount to get an early release.
-But if the company doesn't agree to buy out what should I do?
+Do I need to serve a notice period of three months?
+I am willing to pay the buy-out amount to secure an early release.
+However, if the company does not agree to a buy-out, what should I do?

 umakanthan53

-After formally getting employed in an organization, one has to strictly abide by the rules and regulations of employment in force in the organization and the personal inconveniences of any individual employee does not matter.
-The employer can refuse to accept the buy out option of notice period by the exiting employee in full or part on the ground of work exigencies.
+After formally getting employed in an organization, one must strictly abide by the rules and regulations of employment in force within the organization.
+The personal inconveniences of any individual employee do not matter.
+The employer can refuse to accept the buyout option of the notice period by the exiting employee, in full or part, on the grounds of work exigencies.

 nanu1953